 Price and availability

 After initially releasing on Verizon, Sprint and US Cellular, you can now buy an unlocked version of the Galaxy A50 for the same price of $349.
 This model works on all networks that allow customers to bring their own phones.
-Best Buy is offering the unlocked A50, and it will begin shipping Sept.
-20. Interestingly, if you activate the device on Verizon, AT&T or Sprint when you purchase it from the retailer, you can save up to $150.
+Best Buy is offering the unlocked A50, and if you activate the device on Verizon, AT&T or Sprint when you purchase it from the retailer, you can save $50.

 Those who would rather go through their carrier and opt for an installment plan can also save some cash, as Verizon is running a promotion in which you can get the device for $10 per month over 24 months, for a total of $240.
-U.S. Cellular plans to charge $11.66 per month when you buy the Galaxy A50 on that carrier's 30-month installment plans.
+U.S. Cellular charges $11.66 per month when you buy the Galaxy A50 on that carrier's 30-month installment plans.

-The A50 can be had only in black — at least, at the time of writing — with 64 GB of onboard storage and 4 GB of RAM.
+The A50 can be had only in black, with 64 GB of onboard storage and 4 GB of RAM.
 (Samsung sells alternate configurations of the phone in other markets, but this is all American buyers get.)
 However, there is a microSD slot that accepts cards up to 512 GB in size, allowing you to greatly expand that built-in space for apps, photos and music if you so choose.

-The A50 isn't the only cheap Galaxy you'll see this summer — in the coming months, we'll get the $249/£169 Galaxy A20 and the $179/£139 Galaxy A10e as well, on a swath of carriers beyond Verizon and Sprint, including AT&T, T-Mobile, U.S. Cellular and Xfinity Mobile from Comcast.
+The A50 isn't the only cheap Galaxy to land this year.
+We've also received the $249/£169 Galaxy A20 and the $179/£139 Galaxy A10e, on a swath of carriers beyond Verizon and Sprint, including AT&T, T-Mobile, U.S. Cellular and Xfinity Mobile from Comcast.

 Samsung Galaxy A50 Specs